ciwanski470/CMinus-Programming-Language/README.md

 * Flexible array members are not allowed because no

 ## Technologies Used
-The code is most written in C, but also uses C++ for LLVM.
+* Code is most written in C, but also uses C++ for LLVM.

-Uses Flex and Bison to generate code for the files "scanner.c", "parser.h", and "parser.c".
+* Flex and Bison used to generate code for the files "scanner.c", "parser.h", and "parser.c".

-Uses the LLVM C++ API to generate IR and lower into assembly.
+* LLVM C++ API used to generate IR and lower into assembly.

-Uses Makefile to make the program easy to compile
+* Makefile used to make the program easy to compile.